Cumberland Gap: America’s First Great Gateway to the West

 68412270_10157676821013885_8723633453590904832_n

-We arrived around noon and it was not very crowded.
-A simple, flat parking lot connects with about a dozen broad stairs past the public restrooms.
+Pinnacle Overlook is the most popular tourist stop in the park.
+A simple, flat parking lot connects with several broad stairs that rise past the public restrooms.
 Just follow the sign.

 68669961_10157676829643885_1557030519311433728_n